gracelang/language/standardPrelude/standard.md

     // returns my last element

     indices -> Sequence⟦Number⟧
-    // returns the sequence of my indices.
+    // returns the sequence of my indices, 1..size

     keys -> Sequence⟦Number⟧
     // same as indices; the name keys is for compatibility with dictionaries.